Planet of Dinosaurs: Production

 Most of Planet of Dinosaurs' budget went towards the special effects, particularly the stop motion dinosaurs.
 Included among the dinosaurs was a model that paid homage to Ray Harryhausen's Rhedosaurus from The Beast from 20,000 Fathoms.
 Since most of the budget had been spent creating the stop motion effects, all of the actors had to sign partial deferments for their contracts and at least one actress (Derna Wylde) claims that she never received the balance of what was owed to her.
 In addition, the low budget was reflected in many of the props.
 The "fermented berry juice" used in the film was grape Kool-Aid, but it tasted "like liquid cardboard."
 Filming took place in the Vasquez Rocks area of California's desert, in an area previously used to film several episodes of Star Trek.

 Planet of Dinosaurs did not have a theatrical release.
 The film is registered as copyright to Deathbeast Productions in the United States Copyright Office database.
-Works published after 1978 do not need a copyright notice displayed to be considered copyrighted, so long as there is a registration in the Copyright Office database.

 Reception

 The film won the 1980 Saturn Award, presented by the Academy of Science Fiction, Fantasy & Horror Films, in the "Best Film Produced for Under $1,000,000" category, taking specific note of its stop motion effects.
-The film was first released on DVD in 2001 and again by Retromedia Entertainment on September 25, 2007 as a "30th Anniversary Edition" in widescreen format that was initially mislabeled as the "20th Anniversary Edition".
+The film was first released on DVD in 2001 and again by Retromedia Entertainment on September 25, 2007, as a "30th Anniversary Edition" in widescreen format that was initially mislabeled as the "20th Anniversary Edition".
 The latter contains bonus features, while the former does not.

 Reviews of the film were negative, with a particular focus on the acting, dialogue, and overall aesthetic, although the stop motion dinosaurs were generally praised.
 When the film was released with a RiffTrax audio commentary in 2010, Steven Biodrowski of Cinefantastique reviewed the movie and called it "pure 1970s camp", but claimed that the dinosaurs "are fun to watch in a nostalgic kind of way".
-Both Allmovie and TV Guide gave it 2 stars out of 5.
-The film maintains a rating of 4.2 out of 10 on the Internet Movie Database as of October 2017.
+TV Guide gave it 2 stars out of 5.
+The film maintains a rating of 3.8 out of 10 on the Internet Movie Database as of July 2024.